 1. Is the one-stop center accessible to those in the area? □Yes □No Please describe the steps taken to make it accessible.
-2. Is the one-stop center open outside of normal/standard business hours? ☐Yes ☐No 3.
-Does the one-stop have secure document storage? ☐Yes ☐No Describe how customer personal identification information is kept secure.
+2. Is the one-stop center open outside of normal/standard business hours?
+What are the center's open hours? \Box Yes \Box No 3.
+Does the one-stop have secure document storage? □Yes □No Describe how customer personal identification information is kept secure.
 Describe how information is transferred between customer and case manager and from case manager to case manager.
 4. Detail and describe the site's resource area.
 Are both business and participant customer needs satisfied by the resources made available?
 5. Describe the internet/network infrastructure.
-6. Does the customer have seamless access to information and resources upon entering the one-stop? $\Box$ Yes $\Box$ No 7.
+6. Does the customer have seamless access to information and resources upon entering the one-stop?
+Describe. ☐Yes ☐No 7.
 Does the one-stop center have options for customer access to Career Advisors or resources? □Yes □No

 8. Are customers referred to any partner services through virtual or electronic means? $\Box {\sf Yes} \Box {\sf No}$ Describe: 9.
-Does the one-stop center provide knowledgeable staff with technical skills or training to assist customers in accessing available basic career services? $\Box$ Yes $\Box$ No 10 .
-Has the site completed the attached Accessibility and Equal Opportunity Certification?
-(Attachment C)? □Yes □No Notes:
+Does the one-stop center provide knowledgeable staff with technical skills or training to assist customers in accessing available basic career services? □Yes □No Describe the technical skills or training provided.
+10. Has the site completed the attached Accessibility and Equal Opportunity Certification?(Attachment C)? ☐Yes ☐No Notes: